Cowra

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Cowra has 409 active public transport stops, all of which are bus stops.
 These stops are served by 32 different routes that together facilitate 650 weekly passenger trips.
 The accessibility of these stops is rated as excellent, with residents typically living just 178 meters from the nearest stop.
-In this predominantly residential area, most people commute outward using cars, which remain the dominant mode of transport at 92%.
-Six percent of residents walk to their destinations.
-On average, there are 1.4 vehicles per dwelling in Cowra.
+As a primarily residential area, most commuting in Cowra is outward-bound, with cars being the dominant mode of transport at 92%, while walking accounts for 6%.
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, only 8.8% of residents work from home, which may be due to COVID-19 conditions.

 Frequently Asked Questions - Transport